What is an NPA loan?

 - Can be taken for OTS or non-OTS transactions

-- Can be paid directly to previous bank/nbfc
+- Can be paid directly to the previous bank/nbfc

 - Easy discussion-based repayment plan

-- Freedom in moving standard banking in future
+- Freedom to move standard banking in the future

-- Can enjoy standard banking products in future
+- Can enjoy standard banking products in the future

 - Can be used for full or partial payment of NPA